 Speaking of client-focused profiles, you’re also going to need a client-focused bio.

 Humans, by design, are self-centered creatures.
-Appeal to your client’s human nature by making your bio about how you will improve their lives, not the other way around.
+Appeal to your client’s human nature.
+Highlight your unique selling points and make your bio about how you will improve your client’s life and business, not the other way around.

 I will use myself as an example.